leonguyen52/sprout-track/README.md

 The application includes a built-in Setup Wizard (`src/components/SetupWizard`) that walks you through the following steps:

 1. **Family Setup**
-   - Enter your family name
+   - Enter your family name and link/slug
+   - On initial setup you can import data from a previous version (just import the old *.db file from the /db folder)

 2. **Security Setup**
    - Choose between a system-wide PIN or individual caretaker PINs